Ensono/PlatformEngineerTest-Azure/README.md

 ## Objectives

  1. Provision two Azure Web Apps and a Traffic Manager namespace using an ARM template.
- 2. Publish [a Web Deploy Package][package] to both the Azure Web Apps
+ 2. Publish [a Web Deploy Package][package] to both the Azure Web Apps.
  3. Using PowerShell, automate the above.

 ## Results